AdobeDocs/express-add-ons-docs/src/pages/references/authoring/communication/index.md

 ## Examples

 The `runtime` object can then be used to access the communication methods which allow you to communicate between the two execution environments: `exposeApi()` and `apiProxy()`.
-The examples below show the methods in use from both the `index.html` where the iframe is running with your add-on code, and the script runtime environment running the contents of `code.js`.
+The examples below show the methods in use from both the `index.html` where the iframe is running with your add-on code, and the authoring sandbox environment running the contents of `code.js`.

 ### Expose APIs from the script

-This example shows how to expose APIs from the script runtime (via `code.js`) for use by the UI (via `index.html`).
+This example shows how to expose APIs from the authoring sandbox SDK (via `code.js`) for use by the UI (via `index.html`).

 #### `code.js`